WTTJ/welcome-bits/README.md

 ## Bits of good vibes

-On March 17, Stéphane, our full-stack lead developer, became the proud father of Peio.
+On March 17, our full-stack lead developer Stéphane became the proud father of Peio.
 Congratulations, Stéphane!

 ## Bits of jobs